vsouza/awesome-ios/README.md

 * [NYAlertViewController](https://github.com/nealyoung/NYAlertViewController) - Highly configurable iOS Alert Views with custom content views.
 * [SCLAlertView-Swift](https://github.com/vikmeup/SCLAlertView-Swift) - Beautiful animated Alert View, written in Swift. :large_orange_diamond:
 * [TTGSnackbar](https://github.com/zekunyan/TTGSnackbar) - Show simple message and action button on the bottom of the screen with multi kinds of animation. :large_orange_diamond:
-* [TSMessages](https://github.com/KrauseFx/TSMessages) - Show notification views on top of screen such as success, error, warning or messages for iOS.
 * [PJAlertView](https://github.com/PrajeetShrestha/PJAlertView) - Apple has deprecated beloved alert view but this library will add revamped alert view with far more customization possibility.
 * [Swift-Prompts](https://github.com/GabrielAlva/Swift-Prompts) - A Swift library to design custom prompts with a great scope of options to choose from. :large_orange_diamond:
 * [BRYXBanner](https://github.com/bryx-inc/BRYXBanner) - A lightweight dropdown notification for iOS 7+, in Swift. :large_orange_diamond: